molgenis/molgenis.org/public/documentation/guide-explore.md

   * Tags
 * Delete:
   * Yes for non system entities
+  * `Important!` Deleting an package will result in deleting all children (packages entities and attributes).

-### System packages, entities and attributes
+### System packages, system entities and system attributes

-System packages, entities and attributes are available in MOLGENIS 2.0 after installation.
+System packages, system entities and system attributes are available in MOLGENIS 2.0 after installation.
 They are configured programmatically and can only be changed in new releases of the software.
-Changing the system packages, entities and attributes via the metadata editing functionality will be registerd in the database.
+Changing the system packages, system entities and system attributes via the metadata editing functionality will be registerd in the database and update MOLGENIS (not the java part).
 When dropping the index and database this registration will be droped and the original values will be loaded again.

 # Download